vikpe/ktxstats/README.md

 # ktxstats

-A crate for handling QuakeWorld KTX stats (JSON)
+> A crate for handling QuakeWorld KTX stats JSON files